 10. Capture beautiful shots

-Raising the bar on cinematography above In Bruges and Seven Psychopaths, Three Billboards opens with poignant shots of forgotten billboards of once-happy children playing by the road.
+Raising the cinematography bar above In Bruges and Seven Psychopaths, Three Billboards opens with poignant shots of forgotten billboards of once-happy children playing by the road.
 They act as great metaphors and show us immediately that this is art.

 11. Keep it short